 1. Attend a 4-year university that offers flight training

-Many choose to get their flight training through a 4-year university that offers flight training.
-This route will have you flight training while following the traditional college timeline.
+Many choose to get their flight training through a 4-year university that offers flight training, a route that will have you flight training while following the traditional college timeline.

 Typically you'll finish all of your ratings by the time you’ve completed your degree program (usually an aviation related degree to take advantage of the hour reductions mentioned above) and then you'll need to either instruct or find another job as a pilot to reach the rest of your required hours.
 If you're instructing this typically takes around a year.